life-itself/intentional-communities/README.md

 An open database of intentional communities.
 Research oriented and largely historical.

+For context on this project see https://github.com/orgs/life-itself/discussions/144 (May 2022).
+Also feel this project could also expand to include utopian writing and ideas in general - see https://github.com/orgs/life-itself/discussions/523

-For a database of current intentional communities see https://ic.org/
+NB: this is not an attempt to create a database of current communities.
+For that, see e.g. https://ic.org/

 ## Oved: Two Hundred Years of American Communes